angular/angular/CONTRIBUTING.md

 Any line of the commit message cannot be longer 100 characters!
 This allows the message to be easier to read on GitHub as well as in various git tools.

-Footer should contain a [closing reference to an issue](https://help.github.com/articles/closing-issues-via-commit-messages/) if any.
+The footer should contain a [closing reference to an issue](https://help.github.com/articles/closing-issues-via-commit-messages/) if any.

 Samples: (even more [samples](https://github.com/angular/angular/commits/master))

 ```
-docs(changelog): update change log to beta.5
+docs(changelog): update changelog to beta.5
 ```
 ```
 fix(release): need to depend on latest rxjs and zone.js